A suite of policies has been developed to support the operation of the Registration System.

 The Register will establish and maintain panels of interpreters for particular domains of interpreting.
 Specialisation Panels Policy provides detail on specialist panels such as Deaf, legal, or medical interpreting.

 Garda Vetting – Policy and Guidelines

 The National Vetting Bureau (Children and Vulnerable Persons) Act 2012-2016 states people who carry out work with children, young people, or vulnerable adults must be vetted.
-Irish Sign Language interpreters on the Register will have the option of being Garda Vetting through the register.
+Irish Sign Language interpreters on the Register may be requested to undergo Garda Vetting.
 A Garda Vetting policy is being developed for implementation in 2021.

 The Skills Check Policy outlines the variety of skills checks (such as Baselines and Speclised) and the assessment methodology that will be used to carry out checks.

 If you have any questions or would like more information, please contact us.